cessen/tenthash/docs/design_rationale.md

 First, the arrangement of the ABCD integers in the inner loop is different.
 This different arrangement makes SIMD implementations a tad more straightforward, which may be worthwhile on some platforms.

 Second, *A and B* are swapped at the end of each round rather than C and D (the equivalent of B and D in Skein's arrangement).
-In some back-of-the-napkin analysis I did, it appeared that this improves instruction level parallelism.
-I'm not completely sure that analysis was correct, but in practice it does indeed give a small speed boost, whether due to instruction level parallelism or other factors.
-(In fact, the compilers I tested on all unroll the loop and elide most of the swaps anyway, so it's probably due to other factors.)
+This was done because it improves instruction-level parallelism.
+The compilers I tested on all unroll the loop and elide most of the swaps anyway, so it mostly doesn't matter.
+But the last swap cannot be elided and so this still makes a small positive difference in performance.

 In any case, the important thing to point out is that neither of these tweaks make any *functional* difference: this mixing function is structurally equivalent to Skein's.

 To provide additional confidence in this mixer construction, I also implemented a [range of statistical tests on a reduced-size version of it](../supplemental/tiny_mixer), including collision tests, a bit independence criterion test, and a higher-order avalanche test (up to order 4).
+The results of all tests were favorable.
 These reduced-size tests are not proof that all the same properties hold for the full-size variant, but they are good evidence that the general construction is sound and has good statistical properties beyond just basic diffusion.

 ### The mixing function's rotation constants.